 Paralysis in dogs happens when the central nervous system’s ability to coordinate the body’s movements is diminished or completely lost.

-The area of dogs’ bodies most commonly affected are the hind legs, though several other parts of the body, including the facial muscles, the front legs, or the muscles that control defecation and urination, may be affected depending on which nerve pathways are interrupted.
+The area of dogs’ bodies most often affected are the hind legs.
+Although, many other parts of the body, including the facial muscles, the front legs, or the muscles that control defecation and urination, may be affected depending on which nerve pathways are interrupted.

-Normally the brain, spine, nerves, and muscles work together, which then allows dogs to move as they should.
-However, damage to the nerves that carry messages between the brain and the body can cause the complex paths of communication to break down, resulting in paralysis.
+Normally the brain, spine, nerves, and muscles work together, which then allows a dog to move as they should.
+However, damage to the nerves that carry messages between the brain and the body can cause the complex paths of communication to break down, causing paralysis.

 Symptoms Of Paralysis In Dogs

-The symptoms of paralysis in dogs can vary depending on the cause and which nerve communication pathways are damaged.
+The symptoms of paralysis in dogs can vary based on the cause and which nerve communication pathways suffer damage.

-The rear legs are the most commonly affected part of the body in dogs who suffer from paralysis, but several other parts of the body can be affected, too.
+The rear legs are the most common part of the body to suffer effects, but many other parts of the body can be affected, too.

-If you see any of the following symptoms in your dog, consult your veterinarian right away:
+If you see any of the symptoms below in your dog, then you should consult your vet right away: